There’s more to poetry than you might think:Teaching poetry for health and healing (not just ELA).

 - A teen has a learning difficulty or special need

-- A teen is anxious or depressed
+- Or, a teen is anxious or depressed

-- A teen has experienced adversity
+- Even, any teen who has experienced adversity

 Poetry has been a supplemental treatment for mental health problems as far back as the ancient Greek physician Soranus.
 The Bible itself has lots of healing-type poetry written during hard times (the Psalms of Lament such as Psalm 130, Psalm 6, Psalm 38, Psalm 10, Psalm 42 and 43) or the book of Lamentations of Jeremiah.